 Controlling system

-The most significant financial performance indicators for the Vossloh Group are value added, sales revenues, EBIT (earnings before interest and taxes) and EBIT margin (EBIT / sales revenues).
-While the company uses sales, EBIT and EBIT margin as key performance indicators for short-term planning, the long-term management of the business units within the framework of the value-oriented growth strategy has a particular focus on value added.
+The most significant financial performance indicators for the Vossloh Group are value added, sales revenues, EBIT (earnings before interest and taxes) and EBIT margin (EBIT/sales revenues).
+While the company uses sales, EBIT and EBIT margin as key performance indicators for short-term planning, the long-term management of the business units within the framework of the value-oriented growth strategy has a focus on value added.
 Value added is the key earnings indicator for the divisions and business units within the framework of external reporting.

 Positive value added is generated when a premium is earned on top of the return claimed by investors and lenders (cost of capital).
 This premium is the difference between the return on capital employed (ROCE, calculated as EBIT/average capital employed) and the cost of capital, which is calculated as the weighted average cost of equity and debt.
-Multiplying the premium by average capital employed gives the value added over a period in absolute terms.
+Multiplying the premium by average capital employed (working capital plus fixed assets) gives the value added over a period in absolute terms.
 For internal controlling purposes, ROCE and value added are calculated before taxes.

 There are two ways of increasing value added: increasing EBIT and optimizing capital employed.
 ROCE is derived from both values.
 Vossloh seeks to improve the parameters it can influence to optimize this performance indicator.
 As a result, the company also focuses on working capital, working capital intensity (average working capital/annual revenue) and free cash flow.

 Management uses nonfinancial performance indicators for the purpose of managing the company and making long-term strategic decisions.
 However, nonfinancial performance indicators do not play a central role in the management of the company.
 Instead, they provide information about the situation within the Group and are used as a basis for decisions.
+Accordingly, the Vossloh Group does not use nonfinancial performance indicators in the sense of Section 289c (3) sentence 5 HGB.
+Nonfinancial performance indicators that are not primarily relevant for management purposes are provided in the nonfinancial Group statement, which begins on page 80 of the annual report.

 Indicators